EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

    global_commodities = '{path}/inputs/MUSEGlobalCommodities.csv'

 projections:
    Path to a csv file giving initial market projection.
-See :ref:`inputs-projection`
+See :ref:`inputs-projection`.

 regions:
    Path to a csv file describing the regions.
-See :ref:`user_guide/inputs/regions:regional data`.
+See :ref:`regional_data`.

 global_commodities:
    Path to a csv file describing the comodities in the simulation.
-See :ref:`user_guide/inputs/commodities:commodity description`.
+See :ref:`inputs-commodities`.

 ----------